micronaut-projects/presentations/2020-GIDS-java.md

 # Micronaut and GraalVM

-* Micronaut + GraalVM Native Image are a much made in heaven
+* Micronaut + GraalVM Native Image are a match made in heaven
 * So much so I now work at Oracle Labs :)
-* Less to configure because Micronaut eliminates reflection, runtime proxies, byte code generation and dynamic classloading
+* Less work to configure Native Image because Micronaut eliminates reflection, runtime proxies, byte code generation and dynamic classloading

 > http://www.graalvm.org